Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 ## Goals

+### An actually good vacuum robot that just works

+The reason Valetudo exists is that I really wanted a vacuum robot but didn't like that it wanted me to install an app.<br/>
+But I didn't just want a vacuum robot.
+I wanted a good vacuum robot.

+I also wanted it to just work like it would with the app and I wanted it to work reliably, so that I don't have to bother with it much.<br/>
+(that did not work out for me personally, lol)

+That was 2018 and it didn't change since then.

-### Vendor-agnostic abstraction
+### A Vendor-agnostic abstraction

-Valetudo should enable you to stop caring about your choice of vacuum robot as all supported models should (best case) behave pretty much the same.

-This is great because it eliminates vendor lock-in and prevents you from having to re-learn UI/concepts/etc. The cost of this however is, that some vendor-specific quirks like a special feature might not instantly or ever be available in Valetudo as they may not make sense in a generic abstraction.
+As a vendor, lock-in is great.
+As a user, it is not.

+While most vendor apps eventually converged to look and behave quite similar, that is always just "quite".
+And, just because the app looks similar, doesn't mean that the integrations into other systems are too.

+Valetudo is Valetudo.
+Everything implemented on the Valetudo level is mostly independent from the lower layers.
+This means that buying a supported robot means getting the known experience.
+It doesn't matter much who actually made that thing.
+You will still use Valetudo the same way you did on your other robot running Valetudo.

+Another nice benefit of this is that you can easily mix and match robots (e.g. for availability or price reasons) without suffering from having to use 3 different apps.

+The only downside of this approach is that Valetudo will always be limited to a smaller common denominator between vendors, meaning that this one cool thing just one vendor does might not be available.<br/>
+Experience however has shown that if something is _actually good_ other vendors will eventually copy it.

 ### No cloud connectivity

-Removing the cloud has a wide range of benefits.
+Removing the cloud has a wide range of benefits:

+#### Your data stays at home

+With the rise of robots with cameras that use AI image classification based obstacle avoidance, what was "just" your floor plan a few years ago might now be a picture of you sitting on your toilet ending up in an S3 bucket and, soon after, on the internet.

+By not uploading these images to the cloud, this and other very unpleasant scenarios become a lot less likely.

+Have I mentioned that many new robots also come with microphone arrays?

 #### No server dependency

-The obvious upside of this is that all your data stays on your robot.
-It also means that you won't need to have a working internet connection just to control your local vacuum robot anymore.
+Beside the data aspect, this also means that you won't need to have a working internet connection just to control your local vacuum robot anymore.

 Commands usually execute much faster and more reliable, as they don't have to detour through some server in a datacenter far away from you, which might be overloaded or even on fire.

 Furthermore, the robot will continue working even after the vendor has ended support for that model and shut down the corresponding servers.
-This is a huge issue with IoT devices.
-They brick all the time because the vendor
+This is a recurring theme with IoT devices.
+They regularly brick because the vendor
 - gets sold
+- decided to move on
+- wants to sell a newer generation
 - changes its business model
 - runs out of venture capital
 - is bankrupt